A Worldsheet Perspective on Heterotic T-Duality Orbifolds: Introduction and conclusions

 \subsection{Acknowledgements}

-The author would like to thank Patrick K.S.\ Vaudrevange for many enlightening discussion on Narain orbifolds which provided the starting point for this work.
-The author would also like to thank O.\ Loukas for carefully reading the manuscript.
+The author would like to thank P.K.S.\ Vaudrevange for many enlightening discussion on Narain orbifolds which provided the starting point for this work.
+The author would also like to thank O.\ Loukas for carefully reading the manuscript. \\ In addition, the author would like to thank H.P.\ Nilles and S.\ Ramos-S\'anchez for enlightening discussions and pointing out some minor issues in the published version of the manuscript.